preston176/AI-Gen/README.md

 2. Create a new branch (`git checkout -b feature/your-feature-name`).
 3. Commit your changes (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Create a new Pull Request.
+Provide a detailed description of your changes, why they are necessary.

 ## License